 Tabula is a tool to support the administration of teaching and learning in academic departments.
-It's also previously been referred to as My Department.
+It helps academic and administrative staff manage student information such as personal profiles, seminar allocation, personal tutor/supervisor allocations and meetings, attendance recording and marks management.

-Tabula will integrate with SITS, departmental data sources, Start.Warwick, SiteBuilder and Moodle.
-It also incorporates the Assignment Management application.
-Tabula will pull data in from central systems and departments, allow you to manage that data and then enable you to access it at the correct time, in the format that you need.
-Students will use the system when directed, to upload assignments, for example.
+Tabula integrates with SITS, departmental data sources, Start.Warwick, SiteBuilder and Moodle.
+It pulls data in from central systems and departments, allow you to manage that data and then enable you to access it at the correct time, in the format that you need.
+Students also use Tabula, to upload assignments, for example.

 No. You will be able to pick and choose the elements of Tabula that you would like to use.
 If you already have an excellent existing process for marks management, for example, then just ‘switch it off’ in Tabula.
 If you’d like to use Tabula solely for attendance recording then feel free.